x11vnc/x11vnc-desktop/README.md

-# Docker Image for Ubuntu with X11 and VNC
+# Docker/Singularity Image for Ubuntu with X11 and VNC

-This project offers a Docker image for Ubuntu with X11 and VNC.
+This project offers a Docker/Singularity image for Ubuntu with X11 and VNC.
 It is similar to [fcwu/docker-ubuntu-vnc-desktop](https://github.com/fcwu/docker-ubuntu-vnc-desktop), but with enhancements on security and features.

+ - Is compatible with [Singularity](https://sylabs.io/singularity/) (tested with Singularity v3.5) for high-performance computing platforms
  - VNC is protected by a unique random password for each session
  - Desktop runs in a standard user account instead of the root account
  - Supports dynamic resizing of the desktop and 24-bit true color
- - Supports Ubuntu LTS releases 22.04, 20.04, 18.04, 16.04, and 14.04, with very fast launching
+ - Supports Ubuntu LTS releases 22.04, 20.04, and 18.04, with very fast launching
- - Support Simplified Chinese (add `-t zh_CN` to the command-line option for `x11vnc_desktop.py`)
+ - Supports Simplified Chinese (add `-t zh_CN` to the command-line option for `x11vnc_desktop.py`)
  - Automatically shares the current work directory from the host to Docker image
- - Is compatible with Singularity (tested with Singularity v3.5)

 ![Build Status](https://github.com/x11vnc/x11vnc-desktop/actions/workflows/docker-image.yml/badge.svg)